Calculate Company Value Using Common Rules of Thumb (with Examples)

 Company Value = EBITDA X 4.5

-As explained in the above rule of thumb, the number “3”, i.e., “3 x EBITDA = Company Value” is often mentioned in connection with this formula.
-We believe that this multiplier is not correct in most cases.
-Here too, we refer to the current and industry-specific multiples on our website.
+As already explained in the rule of thumb above, the number “3”, i.e. “3 x EBITDA = company value” is often mentioned in connection with this formula.
+We believe that this multiplier is incorrect in the vast majority of cases.
+Here, too, we refer to the current and industry-specific multiples on our website.

 EBITDA Multiplier Formula